 CIEX: THE CHEMICAL INNOVATION EXCHANGE

-After a celebrated first edition of CIEX North America at The Center in Indianapolis, we are happy to return on September 9&10, 2026!
+With two successful editions of CIEX North America under our belt, and a growing global community, we are happy to return on September 9&10, 2026!
 Expect an expanded show floor, additional networking opportunities, side events and of course two days of high-level exchanges and interactive discussions.

 Watch replays from past CIEX events!